GyulyVGC/sniffnet/README.md

 This analysis results in a list in which each element represents an [address:port] pair with the relative statistics.

 Note that such list of elements is sorted in descending order of ```sent_packets + received_packets```.

-If you don't see this section in your report file, check [here](#textual-report-contains-just-the-header).

 ![report_part_2](https://user-images.githubusercontent.com/100347457/186925944-f7a1dbc5-27ad-4b78-935c-7648553c2cef.png)